Houston Condemnation Attorney

 When Should You Reject Compensation from the Government?

 Knowing what to do when the government wants to take your property can be challenging, especially if you have never faced eminent domain before.
 It is important to remember that you should never accept the first offer you receive—these entities often want to save as much money as possible, and the offer may be much lower than you may believe.
-Instead, speak to a Houston condemnation attorney from Marrs Ellis & Hodge to determine your options.
+Instead, speak to a condemnation attorney in Texas from Marrs Ellis & Hodge to determine your options.

 Your attorney will handle all communications with the entity on your behalf, reducing your stress during the case process.
 He or she will also help you hire expert appraisers to evaluate your land’s value, using this evidence to build a strong case during the negotiation and condemnation processes.
 Your lawyer will also be able to determine whether your first offer is sufficient, helping you understand your legal options.